 There’s something about Los Angeles (LA) that sparks excitement.
-It’s glitzy, glamourous, the birthplace of Hollywood… it’s the Entertainment Capital of the World for good reason!
-So despite the severe jet lag, I was wildly excited when I stumbled off the plane at LAX airport, feverishly fantasising: Will I meet a celebrity?
+It’s glitzy, it’s glamourous… it’s Entertainment Capital of the World for good reason!
+So despite the severe jet lag, I was wildly excited when I stumbled off the plane, feverishly fantasising: Will I meet a celebrity?
 Will I get discovered by Hollywood?
 Will I become famous?

 The short answer is no. None of those dreams came true.
 Yet, I wasn’t too disappointed.
-I became too busy enjoying LA’s incredible attractions to chase after stardom.
-After all, LA is packed with many sun-kissed beaches, fascinating museums, and (of course!) the star-studded Hollywood industry (close enough).
+I found myself too busy enjoying LA’s attractions to chase after stardom.
+After all, LA is packed with many sun-kissed beaches, fascinating museums, and (of course!) the star-studded Hollywood industry.

 But with so much to see in LA, it can get daunting when you have limited time.
-Fret not!
-Our Los Angeles Travel Guide provides three sample itineraries based on your interests.
+To help you out, our Los Angeles Travel Guide provides three sample itineraries based on your interests.
 We’ve also included 21 things to eat, see and do so you’d never get bored in LA!

-Connectivity: Stay connected with a 4G pocket WiFi.
-The WiFi can be used instantly once you arrive in LA, and connect up to five devices — perfect for sharing.
+Connectivity: We shared a 4G pocket WiFi, which you can use instantly once you arrive in LA, and connect up to five devices.